Mukesh-SCS/SWE_FoodFusion/README.md

 # License
 For educational use only.
-Dataset © Kaggle / Food-41
+Dataset © Kaggle / Food-101 data set